AntonioBerna/call-assembly-from-c/README.md

 istr destination, operand1, operand2
 ```

 in fact we note the presence of 3 parameters.
-However, in this type of `Assembly` we can also use 2 parameters, based on the type of instruction we want to execute.
+However, in this type of `Assembly` we can also use 2 parameters, based on the type of instruction we want to use.

 Once the command has been chosen, the executable file will be created inside the `build` directory.
 Therefore we can run our code using the following command: